This post contains affiliate links. Please see our disclosure policy.

 These leg exercises for bad knees are expertly designed to help you strengthen and tone your legs with little to no strain on your knee joints.

-If you’ve got bad knees from past injuries, disuse, or simply from getting older, don’t worry—there’s still a lot you can do to build strength and keep those joints healthy.
+If you have bad knees from disuse, natural aging, or a past knee injury, don’t worry—there’s still a lot you can do to build strength and keep those joints healthy.
 The key is focusing on exercises that strengthen the muscles and support structures around your knees, like the quads, glutes, hamstrings, and inner thighs.

 Remember, consistent strength training is one of the best ways to maintain your mobility and protect your joints as you age.

-The 10 exercises below are thoughtfully chosen to strengthen your legs and the muscles around your knees without putting too much strain on the joints.
+The 10 knee-friendly leg exercises below are thoughtfully chosen for building strength in your legs and the muscles around your knees without putting too much strain on the joints.
 These moves will keep you strong and active while being gentle on your knees.

 Feel free to do a few or all of these knee-strengthening exercises—consistency is key for the best results.